 Our Class A Ordinary Shares are listed on the Nasdaq Global Market under the symbol "APM".
-There is no established public trading market for the warrants or the pre-funded warrants and we do not plan to list the warrants or pre-funded warrants or the Placement Agent's Warrants on the Nasdaq Global Market or any other securities exchange or trading market.
-Without an active trading market, the liquidity of the warrants and the pre-funded warrants will be limited.
+We do not plan to list the pre-funded warrants or the Placement Agent's Warrants on the Nasdaq Global Market or any other securities exchange or trading market.